 Staying on top of procedures throughout the workplace can be difficult.
 Maintaining these standards can be just as hard.
 A thorough review of your working at height practices should be conducted on a regular basis to ensure that things are not slipping through the holes.

-To assist you in keeping compliant we have designed the Height Safety Health Check which systematically goes through your processes and analyses if you are meeting your requirements according to industry Acts, Codes and Standards.
+To assist you in keeping compliant we have designed the Height Safety Risk Calculator which systematically goes through your processes and analyses if you are meeting your requirements according to industry Acts, Codes and Standards.
 Why not take the test now?

 While there are other important requirements to be met when addressing the risks for personnel carrying out work at height on your buildings, we hope the above checklist assists you with your compliance and workplace safety.

 For further assistance download our Working At Heights Manual.

 SAYFA's Working at Heights Manual provides additional details for employers and workers on the measures that need to be in place to ensure safety when working at height.
 You will find further information on SWMS, Risk Assessments, Design Criteria as well as a Working At Heights Checklist and other valuable resources.